 Health Street can help you set up employment drug testing for your company.
-And the results are digitally delivered in an online portal that is light years ahead of the competition.
+Test results are digitally delivered in our online Staff Glass™ portal, where you can securely view and manage your staff reports.
 Register online or call (888) 378-2499.

 Come experience the Digital Delivery Difference.

 Register Now for Employment Drug Testing>

 Pre-Employment Drug Test>

 The most common form of employment drug testing, most companies require new hires to pass a drug test before starting work.
 Simply requiring pre-employment drug testing sends a strong message about the type of behavior that a company will and will not tolerate in its employees.
 It also discourages drug users from even applying for employment.

 While DOT regulated companies must only administer the DOT approved urine drug test, non-DOT companies have a broad array of options from which to choose.
 In practice, most companies still use a standard 5, 10, or 12 panel urine test.
 Nowadays, though, many employers are moving towards use of hair testing to ensure a longer window of detection.